 ANTH 469: Forensic Anthropology Applications

 ANTH 491: Senior Project

 My main research interest is primate behavior and ecology.
 I have a regional interest in Central and South America, with a focus on New World callitrichid monkeys.
 I have worked in Costa Rica, Brazil, and currently am conducting research in southeastern Peru.
-My research has focused on Goeldi's monkey ( Callimico goeldii ) in mixed species groups with closely-related tamarins, including the red-bellied tamarin ( Saguinus labiatus ), emperor tamarin (Saguinus imperator), and saddle-backed tamarin ( Saguinus fuscicollis ).
+My research has focused on Goeldi's monkey (Callimico goeldii) in mixed species groups with closely-related tamarins, including the red-bellied tamarin ( aguinus labiatus), emperor tamarin (Saguinus imperator), and saddle-backed tamarin (Saguinus fuscicollis).
 Mixed species callitrichid groups may include groups of two or three different species that forage, travel, and even feed at the same resources together.
 Study of mixed species groups (polyspecific associations) is a key approach to understanding why many primates are gregarious (live in groups), and the ecological costs and benefits of group-living.
 I am also very interested in conservation issues, especially in Neotropical environments, and the interaction between human communities and ecosystems.

-Rehg JA (in press) Plant feeding patches: patterns of use by associating Callimico goeldii, Saguinus labiatus, and S. fuscicollis.
-Neotropical Primates.
+Rehg JA (2010) Plant feeding patches: patterns of use by associating Callimico goeldii, Saguinus labiatus, and S. fuscicollis.
+Neotropical Primates 17(1):18-21

 Rehg JA (2009) Ranging patterns of Callimico goeldii (Goeldi's Monkey) in a mixed-species group.
 In: Susan Ford, Lesa Davis, and Leila Porter (eds).
 The Smallest Anthropoids: the Marmoset/Callimico Radiation.
 Springer, New York, 241-258.